MonsieurV/monsieurv.github.io/_posts/2016-03-30-radiation-watch-safecast.markdown

 {% include footnote.html number="3" note="For the usage please refer to the [GitHub README](https://github.com/MonsieurV/SafecastPy#basic-usage)." %}

-{% include footnote.html number="4" note="I'm already sorry for the data logging discontinuity, caused by my internet connection very too frequent outages.
+{% include footnote.html number="4" note="I already apologize for the data logging discontinuity, caused by the very too frequent outages of my internet connection.
 I really do need to relocate." %}

 {% include footnote.html number="5" note="More or less.
 Tell me where it's not good or clear enough." %}